xiaotianzhang01/Efficient_Foundation_Model_Survey/README.md

 ## Contribute

-If we leave out any important papers, tell us know in the issues and we will include them in the next version.
+If we leave out any important papers, please let us know in the Issues and we will include them in the next version.

-We will actively maintain and update the survey as well as the github repo.
+We will actively maintain the survey and the github repo.

 ## Table of Content